September 13, 2021 by Paul G. | Blog, Features, Shield Security

 Tighter Integration With Traffic Data

-Bringing that data into the Activity Log has been difficult until now, because of the way Shield’s database and data was being stored.
+Bringing that data into the WP Activity Log has been difficult until now, because of the way Shield’s database and data was being stored.

 The Traffic Log system has also been completely rewritten, too, so that we can easily integrate this data.
 You’ll now have the option to view the precise request information and parameters for any log entry directly from within the Security Activity Log table.